incubodac/PyDeconv/README.md

 ## Example Scripts

 ### `example_script.py`
-The `example_script.py` script is designed to show some pf the functionalities of the deconvolution models.
+The `example_script.py` script is designed to show some of the functionalities of the tool and runs a simple model over the exaple data.

 It also can be use the example_notebook that applied a simple model to a sample dataset.
 This notebook will run through the process of setting up the deconvolution model, applying it to the data, and printing out the results of the analysis.